gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "*La*, but how long would that take?"
 Razi said.
 "Whereas if we left now, we could be back in time to spoil your dinner."

 "We?"
 Thomas blinked theatrically.
 "As in, you and me?
-Razi---I'm touched.
+Razi—I'm touched.
 You said you'd see me dead before you'd work with me again."
 The pattern on his jacket danced.